hyoshioka0128/windows-driver-docs.ja-jp/windows-driver-docs-pr/devapps/how-to-customize-print-settings.md

     // for each feature
     for (var i = 0; i < features.Length; i++)
     {
-        // Set the feature&#39;s selected option in the context&#39;s print ticket.
+        // Set the feature's selected option in the context's print ticket.
         // The printerExtensionContext object is updated with each iteration of this loop printHelper.SetFeatureOption(features[i], selections[i]);
     }